Please enable JavaScript.

 5. NORMS GOVERNING WRITTEN TEXTS in relation to:

-- Arrangement of information: they're connections established within each clause and the way they relate to the info preceding and following clauses and sentences; these contribute to topic development and maintenance.
+- Arrangement of information: they're connections among clauses and how they're related to the preceding and following sentences.
+These connections contribute to topic development and maintenance, ensuring logic flow.

-- Surface connections: they're cohesive devices that establish interrelations between persons and events (= social context/distance); these allow us to trace participants in a text and to interpret the way in which different parts of the text are related.
+- Surface connections: they're cohesive devices that establish relations between persons and events in a text.
+They help trace participants and interpret the way in which different parts of the text are related.

 Robert-Alain de Beaugrande's norms of governing Written texts